AnnexCloudSAP/SAP-Cloud-Commerce-2005/README.md

 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq

 # License
-This repository is open source and available under the MIT license.
+This repository is open source and available under the MIT license for using in kingdom of Saudi Arabia

 Copyright (c) 2005 Annexcloud.com